 - Blue Easy, well-groomed runs that are suitable for beginners.

 - Red Intermediate runs that are groomed but often steeper and narrower than blue runs.

 - Black For expert skiers with polished technique and skills.
 They are mostly steep and not always groomed, and they may have moguls and vertical drops.

 How much are ski passes and lessons?

-We’ll be honest: skiing in Switzerland ain’t cheap.
+We’ll be honest: skiing in Switzerland is not cheap.
 But with a bit of pre-planning, there are several ways you can save some francs.

-Ski passes are a hefty chunk out of your budget and will set you back around Sfr75 per day or Sfr350 for six days.
-Factor in around Sfr45 to Sfr70 per day for ski hire and Sfr20 for boot hire, which can be reserved online at Intersport.
-Equipment for kids is roughly half price.
-For discounts of up to 60%, pre-book ski and snowboard hire at Ski Set or Snowbrainer.
+Ski passes are a hefty chunk out of your budget and will set you back around Sfr75 per day ($200US) or Sfr350 for six days.
+Factor in around Sfr45 to Sfr70 per day for ski gear and Sfr20 for boots, which can be reserved online at Intersport.

 If you want to skip to the front of the queue, consider ordering your ski pass online.
 Swiss Passes gives reductions of up to 25% on standard ski-pass prices.

 Covering 40 ski areas – many of them in lesser-known resorts – the Magic Pass is a good deal for skiers.
 It’s valid for an entire year and is substantially cheaper if you pre-order it online.